-Acer Predator Helios 18 initial review
+Acer Predator Helios 18 initial review: Gaming on the go gets bigger

-(Pocket-lint) - For the most dedicated of gamers, the Predator Helios range has always been the go-to in Acer’s line up - packing a power and performance edge on the Nitro range, with a price tag to match.
+For the most dedicated of gamers, the Predator Helios range has always been the go-to in Acer’s line up - packing a power and performance edge on the Nitro range, with a price tag to match.

-This year, Acer is keeping things simple, with a pared back design and more straightforward naming convention - but is packing the range's biggest screen size yet.
+This year, Acer is keeping things simple, announcing two new Predator laptops at CES 2023, which both offer a pared-back design and a more straightforward naming convention.
+Most interestingly, it is packing the range's biggest screen size yet, with the 18-inch Predator Helios 18.

-We got a very first look at the two new Predator laptops in the 2023 gaming range - the Predator Helios 18 and Predator Helios 16 - so keep reading for our first impressions on their design and features.
+We got a very first look at it ahead of CES 2023, as well it's smaller sibling, the Predator Helios 16.
+Keep reading for our first impressions on their design and features.

 The Acer Predator Helios 18 is the company's biggest gaming laptop yet, with a refined design and enhanced thermal management system - also available in a 16-inch version, the Predator Helios 16.
 It offers plenty of options for customisation, including Intel's 13th Generation i7 and i9 processors, and Nvidia's GeForce RTX 4080 GPU, for a "desktop lite" gaming performance on the go.